-30. Relator Valerie Lee is a United States citizen, registered to vote in the State of Ohio, and an active Ohio voter.
+- 30. Relator Valerie Lee is a United States citizen, registered to vote in the State of Ohio, and an active Ohio voter.
 She is a Democratic voter, has supported Democratic state legislative candidates for Ohio's State House of Representatives and Senate in the past, and plans to support such candidates in the future.
 Relator Valerie Lee is an active member of the League of Women Voters of Ohio.
 Relator Lee lives at 5000 Sycamore Woods Boulevard, Dayton, Ohio 45426, which is in Ohio House District 39 and Ohio Senate District 5.
 Relator Lee's interests in electing members of the General Assembly under a fair map have been prejudiced by the maps that Respondents adopted.
-The improper partisan unfairness of the maps that Respondents adopted has resulted in an illegally large number of district 5 are amongst those improperly drawn districts.

-31. Relator Iris Meltzer is a United States citizen, registered to vote in the State of Ohio, and an active Ohio voter.
+The improper partisan unfairness of the maps that Respondents adopted has resulted in an illegally large number of districts whose voters have supported Republican candidates.
+House District 39 and Senate District 5 are amongst those improperly drawn districts. - 31.
+Relator Iris Meltzer is a United States citizen, registered to vote in the State of Ohio, and an active Ohio voter.
 She is a Democratic voter, has supported Democratic state legislative candidates for Ohio's State House of Representatives and Senate in the past, and plans to support such candidates in the future.
 Relator Meltzer is an active member of the League of Women Voters of Ohio.
 Relator Meltzer lives at 1012 Vine Street, Kent, Ohio, 44240 which is in Ohio House District 72 and Ohio Senate District 32.
 Relator Meltzer's interests in electing members of the General Assembly under a fair map have been prejudiced by the maps that Respondents adopted.
-The improper partisan unfairness of the maps that Respondents adopted has resulted in an illegally large number of district 32 are amongst those improperly drawn districts.
+The improper partisan unfairness of the maps that Respondents adopted has resulted in an illegally large number of districts whose voters have supported Republican candidates.
+House District 72 and Senate District 32 are amongst those improperly drawn districts.